dineshsingh099/ML_Assignments/README.md

 To get started, simply browse through the `assignments` folder and choose a topic that interests you.
 Each assignment comes with detailed instructions and resources to help you along the way.

-## Contributing

-We welcome contributions from the community!
-If you have an assignment or project you'd like to share, feel free to submit a pull request.
-Please make sure to follow our [contribution guidelines](CONTRIBUTING.md).

 ## Feedback

 We value your feedback!
-If you have any questions, suggestions, or issues, please don't hesitate to [open an issue](https://github.com/yourusername/machine-learning-assignments/issues).
+If you have any questions, suggestions, or issues, please don't hesitate to [open an issue](https://github.com/dineshsingh099/machine-learning-assignments/issues).

 Happy learning!